-An Alaska Limited (Special) Power of Attorney is a form that enables a person known as the “principal” to assign specific authority to another individual, known as the “agent”, for a short period or until the task(s) have been completed.
+An Alaska limited power of attorney is a form that enables a person (known as the “principal”) to assign specific authority to another individual (known as the “agent”) for a short period or until the task(s) have been completed.
 The principal will need to enter the date the document goes into effect, which can be the date of completing the form, or a specific date in the future.
-Once put into effect, the contract can be revoked anytime.
-Should the principal become incapacitated, the POA will terminate automatically.
+While not required, an expiration date can be included, as well, so that the agent no longer has power after that time.

 According to Alaska law, it is essential that the agent does not exceed the powers granted to them, keeps a record of every transaction that was made in the name (or on behalf of) the principal, and acts in the principal’s best interest at all times (§ 13.26.610).